radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81sm.md

 ## Steps to Perform in your Kubernetes Cluster

-Follow the steps outlined in: [Self-managed Deployments](../v8.1/documentation/installation/self-managed) using the RadiantOne Identity Data Management image v8.0.3:
+Follow the steps outlined in: [Self-managed Deployments](/../../installation/self-managed) using the RadiantOne Identity Data Management image v8.0.3 and importing the configuration that was exported from v7.4 by updating the sections outlines below in your values.yaml file:

 ```
 image:
   tag: "8.0.3"
 ```

-and importing the configuration that was exported from v7.4:

 ```
 fid: